randogs/WD-SEATWORK4/readme.md

 Guiding Question:
 - What is the project
+  unique and engaging design theme for my landing page and feature pages
 - Whats the purpose
+- the purpose would be showcasing may features and a landing page in my website
 - What are key components
+  landing page, features
 - What technology used and how it is used
+- html, css, java script

 ### Key Components
 <!-- TODO: List of Key Components -->